Policy and Social Innovation

-The Yale Child Study Center improves the lives of children and families by translating research into effective policy change at local, state, national and global levels.
+Yale Child Study Center faculty, staff, and trainees work to improve the lives of children and families by translating research and evidence-based practice into effective policy change, legislative advocacy efforts, and social innovation at local, state, national and global levels.

-Although our policy initiatives impact millions of lives every year, much more is needed to ensure that children and families all over the world achieve their fullest potentials.
+YCSC policy, legislative advocacy, and social innovation initiatives impact millions of lives every year, though much more is needed to ensure that children and families across the the world achieve their fullest potential.
+Work is currently underway to create a YCSC Policy Hub that will contribute toward this need.
+Details will be available soon.

 Peacebuilding through Early Childhood Development